Puritan History in Boston

 Charters of other similar companies of that time specify that annual Board of Directors meetings must be held in London, subject to scrutiny by the King and Parliament.
 The Massachusetts Bay Company's charter fails to mention a meeting place - an oversight that Winthrop and the other investors realize can be used to their advantage.

-They decide that their colony will be self-governing, although they will still be English citizens and subjects of the king.
-They see this as a way to escape persecution in England, to exercise a degree of self-rule, and to create a new community based on their beliefs in predestination, austerity, and eventual rewards by the Almighty.
+The Puritans see this as a way to escape persecution in England, to exercise a degree of self-rule, and to create a new community based on their beliefs in predestination, austerity, and eventual heavenly rewards - perhaps not foreseeing that their descendents will persecute, ban, and even execute those with different beliefs.

-In July, most of the Massachusetts Bay Colony move to Charlestown, where the lack of fresh water causes much sickness and some deaths.
+In July, most of the Massachusetts Bay Colony move to Charlestown, where the lack of fresh water causes much sickness and a few deaths.

 Sadly, before the end of 1630, they also establish the Colony's first graveyard, now called the King's Chapel Burying Ground.